- Is PCC an accredited institution?

 - How valuable is a nursing degree from PCC?

 PCC provides the best possible education in the development of professional knowledge and nursing skills.
-PCC’s nursing program maintains approval by the Florida State Board of Nursing.
+PCC’s nursing program is accredited by the Commission on Collegiate Nursing Education (www.aacn.nche.edu/ccne-accreditation) and maintains approval by the Florida State Board of Nursing.
 Nursing students complete over 900 hours of practical nursing experience, giving them an edge over other nursing graduates entering the health care field.
 Graduates may sit for the nursing exam in any state, not just in

 Florida.
 PCC graduates have an excellent success rate in passing this exam, and they serve in positions of leadership and responsibility in a variety of health care settings throughout the world.